Byronk5/Celsius-Fahrenheit-Converter/README.md

 # Celsius-Fahrenheit-Converter
-A single page app that converts temperatures in Celsius to Fahrenheit
+A web page that converts temperatures in Celsius to Fahrenheit